Commercial roof coating in London

 Honesty is cheaper than failure.
 We advise against coating where:

-In those situations a coating would buy a year or two of cosmetic cover at the price of a proper repair, and we would rather lose the job than do that to a client’s building.
+In those situations a coating would buy a year or two of cosmetic cover at the price of a proper repair.
+We’d rather lose the job than do that to a client’s building.
 The survey findings are handed over either way, photographs included, for you to use as you see fit.

 What survey-led means for a London building owner